RobsGeorge/ImageColorization-Deep-CNN/README.md

 # Results:
 We showed the results using the following code:
 ![image](https://user-images.githubusercontent.com/33100615/167317277-ea7bd58f-9788-469c-9614-72ad4ad51799.png)

-A sample image result found in the "outputs" directory
+A sample image result found in the "outputs" directory.

 Another results were shown in the documentation/report as follows:
 ![image](https://user-images.githubusercontent.com/33100615/167316119-e89343a2-f2f8-4c80-bf4b-06bc0d815f57.png)